keonlee9420/Expressive-FastSpeech2/README.md

     <img src="img/model_emotional_tts.png" width="80%">
 </p>

 This project follows the basic conditioning paradigm of auxiliary inputs in addition to text input.
 As presented in [Emotional End-to-End Neural Speech synthesizer](https://arxiv.org/pdf/1711.05447.pdf), emotion embedding is conditioned in utterance level.
 Based on the dataset, emotion, arousal, and valence are employed for the embedding.
 They are first projected in subspaces and concatenated channel-wise to keep the dependency among each other.
 The concatenated embedding is then passed through a single linear layer with ReLU activation for the fusion, comsumed by the decoder to synthesize speech in given emotional conditions.
 In this project, FastSpeech2 is adapted as a base multi-speaker TTS framework, so it would be helpful to read [the paper](https://arxiv.org/abs/2006.04558) and [code](https://github.com/ming024/FastSpeech2) first.
+There are two variants of the conditioning method:

+- `categorical` branch: only conditioning categorical emotional descriptors (such as happy, sad, etc.)
+- `continuous` branch: conditioning continuous emotional descriptors (such as arousal, valence, etc.) in addition to categorical emotional descriptors

 # Dependencies